open-telemetry/opamp-spec/specification.md

 ###### Agent Connection

-On connection, the Agent sends an AgentToServer message with CustomCapabilities including the capabilities "io.opentelemetry.pause" and "io.opentelemetry.resume".
-In response, the Server sends a ServerToAgent message with a CustomCapabilities message including "io.opentelemetry.pause" and "io.opentelemetry.resume".
+On connection, the Agent sends an AgentToServer message with CustomCapabilities including the capabilities "io.opentelemetry.pause".
+In response, the Server sends a ServerToAgent message with a CustomCapabilities message including "io.opentelemetry.pause".

 ```
 CustomCapabilities {
-  capabilities: ["io.opentelemetry.pause", "io.opentelemetry.resume"]
+  capabilities: ["io.opentelemetry.pause"]
 }
 ```

 ###### Pause

-Server sends a ServerToAgent message containing the following CustomMessage.
+Server sends a ServerToAgent message containing the following CustomMessage with type "pause".
 No data is sent because this is a simple command with no additional information.

 ```
 CustomMessage {
   capability: "io.opentelemetry.pause"
-  type: "request"
+  type: "pause"
 }
 ```

-If the Agent supports this message and is able to successfully pause, it returns an AgentToServer message containing a CustomMessage with empty data.
+If the Agent supports this message and is able to successfully pause, it returns an AgentToServer message containing a CustomMessage with type "status" and with data containing a binary JSON-encoded response with the new paused state.

 ```
 CustomMessage {
   capability: "io.opentelemetry.pause"
-  type: "response"
+  type: "status"
+  data: {
+    "paused": true
   }
+}
 ```

-If the Agent supports this message but encounters an error trying to pause, it returns an AgentToServer message containing a CustomMessage with data containing a binary JSON-encoded response containing an error message.
+If the Agent supports this message but encounters an error trying to pause, it returns an AgentToServer message containing a CustomMessage with type "error" and with data containing a binary JSON-encoded response containing an error message.

 ```
 CustomMessage {
   capability: "io.opentelemetry.pause"
-  type: "response"
+  type: "error"
   data: {
     "error": "Unable to pause"
   }